Dante's Porter-Angel at the Gates of Purgatory

 © Susan Dorothea White

-Dante's Angel at the Gates of Purgatory, with Hinged Wings and Keys, 1996
+Dante's Porter-Angel at the Gates of Purgatory (with Hinged Wings and Keys) 1996

-aka Dante's Angel?Porter at the Gates of Purgatory
+aka The Hinged-Winged Angel at the Gates of Purgatory

 AP I, AP II

-The sculpture is a metaphor for the gateway to purgatory in Dante's The Divine Comedy.
-The spirit of the angel is represented by a bodiless spiral with three hollow-eyed faces in one head; the open mouth is speaking.
+Inspired by the humour and attention to detail in Dante’s Divine Comedy, the sculpture is a metaphor for the gateway to purgatory.
+The spirit of the porter-angel is represented by a bodiless spiral with three hollow-eyed faces in a ghost-like head; the open mouth is speaking.
 The spiral movement symbolises the workings of the intricate lock on the gates.
-The suspended keys and gate-hinges for the angel's wings reflect Dante?s humour: Quantunque l'una d'este chiavi falla, che non si volga dritta per la toppa, diss'elli a noi, Non s'apre questa calla (Purg.
-IX, 121?123).
+The porter holds the two keys and the hinged wings represent the opening and closing of the gate.

 » Back to previous page